MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/formula-columns.md

    - In **Data type**, select ***fx* Formula**.
    - Enter the formula in the **Formula** box.
    - Select **Searchable** if you want this column to be available in views, charts, dashboards and Advanced Find.
    - **Advanced options**:
-     - If the formula contains a decimal value, expand **Advanced options** to changed the number of points of precision, between 0 and 10.
+     - If the formula contains a decimal value, expand **Advanced options** to change the number of points of precision, between 0 and 10.
 The default value is 2.
 5. Select **Save**.

 The following example creates a formula column called *Total price*.
 The *Number of units* column is a whole number data type.
 The *Price* column is a decimal data type.